krypton-arch/UpsideDownCommunicator/README.md

      COMMUNICATOR v1.983
 ```

-**A Stranger Things inspired crisis communication app**
+**A Stranger Things inspired Morse Code Transmitter**

-*When the lights flicker and the phones go dead, spell out your message the old way.*
+*When the lights flicker and the phones go dead, signal your message the old way.*

 ### 📥 [Download APK](UpsideDownCommunicator.apk)